 There are many benefits to transferring wealth down the generations earlier, not just reducing the inheritance tax bill on your estate.

 IHT can result in the taxman taking quite big chunks out of your estate when you die.
-The current threshold of £325,000 – the maximum value of an estate that can be passed on tax-free.
+The current threshold, or maximum value of an estate that can be passed on tax-free, is £325,000.
 If you are passing on the family home, the threshold is £425,000.
 For a married couple (or on the death of the surviving spouse), the threshold is £650,000 (2 x the individual threshold), or £850,000 in the case of a home being passed on.
 Anything over the relevant threshold is taxed at 40%.

 You can reduce the value of your estate that would be liable for IHT before you die by gifting cash in your lifetime.